JavaScriptRegenerated/yieldmachine/readme.md

   // This is the ‘loading’ state function* loading() {
     // This function will be called when this state is entered.
-    // Its return value is available at `loader.resolved.fetchData` yield entry(fetchData);
+    // Its return value is available at `loader.results.fetchData` yield entry(fetchData);
     // If the promise succeeds, we will transition to the `success` state
     // If the promise fails, we will transition to the `failure` state